A Roundup of Bike Accessories

 I can’t even fathom getting on my bike with street clothes.
 Even for a short ride, I’m still wearing at a minimum:

-Some sort of bike shorts, though I’ll often opt for casual baggy ones on short rides — I’m used to wearing something with a chamois (that’s the butt pad you see that separates stretchy shorts from bike shorts).
+I’m used to wearing something with a chamois (that’s the butt pad you see that separates stretchy shorts from bike shorts).
 There are some bike shorts that have baggy shells over them.
 Those are pretty handy for the pockets, which can be pretty nice.

-Bike shoes — These are a must for people using clipless pedals.
+These are a must for people using clipless pedals.
 If you’re sticking with flats, I still advise avoiding shoes that are super-floppy.
 Something with a stiff sole works better.
 If you’re determined to use clipless pedals, buy good shoes.
 My Sidi shoes typically last 10 years.
 I seldom got more than a year out of other shoes — we’ll see how my backup pair of Vittoria shoes holds up over time.
 If you’re going to ride flats, I can’t offer any good advice.

 Hydration Supplies and On-Bike Storage